Jorge Luis Bernal

 Jorge Luis Bernal Caviedes (born 27 September 1952) is a Colombian football manager and former player who played as a forward.
-He is a current staff member of Patriotas Boyacá.

 Career

 Born in Ibagué, Bernal played amateur football in the 1960s, reaching the Tolima regional team in the end of the decade, but had to retire after a severe arm injury.
 He then created a club named Ariel Armel Arenas in his native neighborhood, and started his coaching career at the club.

 Bernal subsequently worked at local side Club Deportivo San Simón before joining the youth setup of Deportes Tolima in the late 1970s.
 In the 1980s, he still managed San Simón while working at Tolima, but left the former in 1986 to work permanently for the latter; shortly after a trip to watch the 1986 FIFA World Cup, he was named manager of Tolima's first team.

 During his first spell at Tolima, Bernal also managed the Colombia under-20 team in the 1986 South American Games, and the under-23 team in the 1987 Pan American Games.
 In the latter tournament, his was last of their group, and under poor club form, he was sacked.

 After spending the most of 1988 in Argentina, Bernal was subsequently named manager of Marítimo de Venezuela and featured in the 1989 Copa Libertadores with the club.
 Back to Colombia in 1990, he took over San Simón for a brief period before being appointed in charge of Deportes Tolima.

 Bernal left Tolima in 1991, with the club in a severe financial crisis, and managed Guadalajara de Buga before returning to Tolima in 1993, with the club seriously threatened with relegation.
 Despite winning 21 points out of 30 under his tenure, the club was ultimately relegated, and he was sacked in the 1994 Categoría Primera B.

 Shortly after leaving Tolima, Bernal was named manager of Cooperamos Tolima in their first season as a professional club.
 He won the 1995 Categoría Primera C with the club before returning to Deportes Tolima in 1996, in the place of Julio Comesaña.

 Bernal then returned to Cooperamos, where he remained until the club's last campaign in 2000.
 He then moved back to Deportes Tolima in 2001, now to work in the club's youth categories, before being appointed manager of the first team in 2005.